HelmholtzAI-Consultants-Munich/PySDDR/README.md

 ### Orthogonalization

 Orthogonalization ensures identifiability of the input data by a decomposition of shared effects corresponding to the structured and unstructured part.
 It occurs in two parts of the network.
 The first orthogonalization is computed during preprocessing but only if linear features are a subset of the input of the smoothing terms.
 For example in ```~ 1 + x3 + spline(x3, bs='bs', df=9, degree=3)```, ```spline(x3, bs='bs', df=9, degree=3)``` is orthogonalized with respect to the intercept and x3.
 If any terms x2, x4 etc. are present they are ignored in this orthogonalization step.
 The second orthogonalization occurs in every forward step of the network and follows the same principle as before: it only occurs if linear or smoothing features are a subset of the input of the unstructured terms.
-For detailed description of the orthogonalization see _paper_ .
+For detailed description of the orthogonalization see the [here](https://arxiv.org/abs/2002.05777).

 ### Smoothing Penalty